Unitemps offers students and recent graduates the chance to gain paid employment both at City and externally.

-Unitemps (City branch) attended the Unitemps Annual 2 day conference on Thursday 13th July at the Scarman Conference Centre at the University of Warwick.
+Unitemps at City attended the Annual Unitemps Conference in July 2019 at the University of Warwick.

 Attending the conference was a great opportunity to: reflect on the latest developments across the network, attend various training sessions and celebrate Unitemps achievements over the past 20 years.